kubeflow/examples/demos/yelp_demo/README.md

 kubectl port-forward ${UI_POD} 8080:80
 ```

-Optional: Setup an SSH tunnel from your local laptop into the GCE instance connecting to
+Optional: If necessary, setup an SSH tunnel from your local laptop into the
-GKE:
+compute instance connecting to GKE:

 ```
 ssh $HOST -L 8080:localhost:8080